DaveShaffer/MEDIAdb/README.md

 easier to sort them by size.
 It became more complex when VHS came out.
 Each tape contained a random mix of movies, TV shows, shorts, commercials and news reports.
 The tapes were indexed chronologically and the contents were kept in a notebook.
+Every time a new format is introduced, the problem gets worse.

-With the introduction of new formats, CD, DVD and Blu-Ray, the problem got worse.
-For awhile it was possible to keep the discs in albums sorted alphabetically.
+For a while I keep DVDs with movies and documentaries sorted alphabetically in albums.
+Discs with TV shows were usually categorized by which show that disc had the most episodes recorded on it.
+I left occaisonal gaps for new discs, but those quickly filled up and I was forced to resort the entire collection to allow room for more growth.
 As the number of discs and albums grew, complete resorts became impractical.

 The idea behind MEDIAdb is to store any type of information medium as compactly as possible, leave them in whatever order they are already in, give